Cyjodev/class-lab-repo/class.md

 ## Class Information
-- Name: Joel.
+- Name:   - Certification: [Your Certification Name Here]
-- Certification: Meta Front end Developer

 ## Instructions
 Please replace the placeholders with your details:
 1. Add your first name where it says `[Your Name Here]`.
-2. Add the name of the certification you are working on where it says `[Your Certification Name Here]`.
+2. Add the name of the certification you are working on where it says `[Your Certification Name Her